haileyljohnson/Qualitative-Analysis-Tool/README.md

 ## Basic usage

-- **Load a video**, then use the keyboard to transcribe: hold up arrow to play, release up arrow to pause and rewind 0.5 seconds; hold left arrow for rewind and right for fast-forward.
+- **Load a video**, then use the keyboard to transcribe:
+	- hold up arrow to play, release up arrow to pause and rewind 0.5 seconds;
+	- hold left arrow for rewind and
+	- hold right for fast-forward.
 Hotkeys are rebindable in the settings (gear icon).
 - **The transcript is a spreadsheet** — click any cell to edit, add rows/columns as needed, rename or delete columns from the header.
+	- tab moves right a cell
+	- shift + tab moves left a cell
+	- shift + up moves up a cell
+	- shift + down moves down a cell
 - **Coding**: add a column for a code category, type comma-separated tags into cells (e.g. `anxiety, work`), or create multiple columns.
 Then use the Coding Panel to filter and count them.
 - **Merging cells**: click a cell, shift-click another in the same column, then "Merge Cells".
 I found this useful for a note or behavior that spans several rows.
 - **Save Transcript** writes back to its file in `transcripts/`.